 One of my favorite regions in America is Northern California.
 In a lot of ways, the picturesque Anderson Valley of Mendocino reminds me of the South of France and parts of Italy, though in an obscure kind of way.
 The sun kissed rocky hills and foggy valley floor are home to thousands of acres of grape vines, small organic farms and herds of goats and sheep.
 Its bucolic small towns nestled among towering redwoods and craggy coastlines bathed in the golden California sunshine are a photographer’s wet dream.
 Like Peter Mayle’s biographical series ‘A Year in Provence’, Mendocino boasts a unique rhythm governed by it’s own cast of colorful characters that people the region.
 As an outsider you are viewed with a weary apprehension and often confused for a government official of one kind or another till you integrate .
 Time is measured not by days, weeks or months but by the seasons.

-I applied to be on season two of Guy’s Grocery Games, Food Networks’ blockbuster hit game show hosted by the affable Guy Fieri, without ever expecting to really get on.
-I did it almost as a prank sending in the above picture with some extreme answers to questions they had asked in the preliminary interview.
-Previously I had applied to several shows and never received nary a response or even a computer generated rejection letter.
-When it came to filling out this application I tried a different tact, I went big, bold and let my kitchen persona shine through with all it’s adolescent charm and grace. …
+I applied to be a contestant on season two of Guy’s Grocery Games, Food Networks’ blockbuster hit game show hosted by the affable Guy Fieri, without ever expecting to really get on.
+I did it almost as a prank, sending in my best Johnny Cash picture with my giving the finger and some extreme answers to the questions they asked.
+I had applied to several shows in the past without ever receiving a response, or even a computer generated rejection letter.
+When it came to this application I tried a different tact, I went big, bold and let my kitchen persona shine through with all it’s adolescent charm and grace. …

 “Man cannot discover new oceans